katiejanecoughlan/sojourn-scribbles-V3/README.md

 While I used the default Django User setup and it is not a custom model, it is included in the diagram for clarity sake.
 ![Database Entity Relationship Lucidchart Diagram](/static/images/readme/Database%20ER%20diagram%20(Sojourn%20Scribbles).png)

 ## UX Design

+### Overview
+Sojourn Scribbles is envisioned as a modern, vibrant, and inclusive platform tailored specifically for solo female travelers.
+The UX design focuses on creating an engaging and welcoming environment that reflects the spirit of exploration and camaraderie.
+With a fun and feminine aesthetic, the site aims to foster connections, inspire wanderlust, and celebrate the diverse experiences of solo female travelers.

+### Site User
+The primary users of Sojourn Scribbles are solo female travelers from diverse backgrounds and ages, each with their own unique travel stories and perspectives.
+These users seek a supportive and inclusive community where they can share their adventures, seek advice, and connect with others who share their passion for exploration.
+They value authenticity, empathy, and the opportunity to engage with like-minded individuals in a safe and welcoming space.

+### Goal
+Sojourn Scribbles aims to empower solo female travelers by providing a platform where they can share their experiences, find inspiration for future trips, and build meaningful connections with fellow adventurers.
+Through authentic storytelling, travel tips, and community engagement, the site strives to create a supportive environment where users feel encouraged to share their stories, seek advice, and support one another in their journeys.
+The goal is to cultivate a vibrant and inclusive community that celebrates the strength, resilience, and spirit of solo female travelers, while also providing valuable resources and inspiration for their adventures.

 ## Wireframes